 Cost-Effectiveness and Program Evaluation

-To evaluate the cost effectiveness of its efficiency and demand reduction activities, in practice Maryland utilizes the Total Resource Cost test (TRC) (one of the five "California tests" from the California Standard Practice Manual) as its primary test for measuring the cost-effectiveness of energy efficiency programs.
-Maryland also uses all four of the other California tests on a secondary basis in evaluating energy efficiency and DSM programs.
+To evaluate the cost effectiveness of its efficiency and demand reduction activities, in practice Maryland utilizes the Total Resource Cost test (TRC) and the Social Cost Test (SCT) (two of the five "California tests" from the California Standard Practice Manual) as its primary test for measuring the cost-effectiveness of energy efficiency programs.
+Maryland also uses all three of the other California tests on a secondary basis in evaluating energy efficiency and DSM programs.
+The EmPOWER Act required the cost assessment be done through the TRC.
+For the new state energy efficiency goal for post 2015, the PSC has emphasized the use of SCT as standard to access the cost effectiveness of the program.

 The PSC is tasked with evaluating the plans based on cost-effectiveness, rate impacts for each ratepayer class, job impacts, and environmental impacts.
 Utilities filed their second set of plans for the 2012 - 2014 compliance period during the summer of 2011 and the plans were approved by the PSC in December 2011.